Joecstarr/thesis/sections/software/basics/se.md

 product management, we assume some prior knowledge of software practices.
 We assume familiarity with programming, types of programming languages, and the basic structure of a program.
-If the reader feels unprepared, they may find it useful to complete one of the many free asynchronous online courses offered by major universities[^online] and browse a standard intoduction to computation text such as "Introduction to the theory of computation" by Sipser[@sipserIntroductionTheoryComputation2013].
+If the reader feels unprepared, they may find it useful to complete one of the many free asynchronous online courses offered by major universities[^online] and browse a standard introduction to computation text such as "Introduction to the Theory of Computation" by Sipser [@sipserIntroductionTheoryComputation2013].
 With this in mind, we will focus on engineering processes needed for our tangle tabulation use case, omitting discussion of the practice of programming itself.